 Police no longer want to talk to Tineesha Howard, aka Yenesis Alfonso

-- She was inside a black Range Rover at the time shots were fired, they say
+She was inside a black Range Rover at the time shots were fired, they say

-- The fatal shooting and crash left three people dead
+The fatal shooting and crash left three people dead

-(CNN) -- Police are no longer looking for a woman in connection with a fatal shooting and crash that left three people dead on the Las Vegas Strip.
+Police said Tuesday they are looking for a woman in connection to a fatal shooting and crash on the Las Vegas Strip that left three people dead.

 “Yenesis Alfonso, also known as Tineesha Howard, is no longer considered to be a missing person and is no longer a person of interest” in the homicide investigation, Las Vegas police said in a statement late Wednesday.